2024 North Carolina Supreme Court election: State court proceedings

 At the time of the election, in accordance with UOCAVA, military and overseas voters were not required to provide a photo ID when voting absentee.
 In addition, North Carolina law permits overseas voters who have never resided in the United States to vote in North Carolina elections, provided they have a parent or legal guardian who currently resides or last resided in the state.
 The Republican National Committee and the state Republican Party challenged these voters' ability to cast votes before the election, however the challenges were dismissed.

 In December 2024, the North Carolina State Board of Elections dismissed Griffin's election protest.
 Griffin then filed a Writ of prohibition petition with the state Supreme Court to stop the certification of the election.
 The Supreme Court dismissed the challenge in January 2025, stating that the proper avenue to appeal State Board of Election decisions was through the Wake County Superior Court.
 However, the Court did grant a stay of certification, halting the election certification pending resolution of all appeals.
 In February, Superior Court judge William Pittman affirmed the State Board decision, denying relief to Griffin.

-Griffin appealed to the North Carolina Court of Appeals which overturned the lower court ruling by a 2–1 vote on April 4.
-The appeals court held that all the ballots challenged by Griffin were wrongly included in the final result tally.
-The Court further ordered a cure process, where voters on the list of challenged ballots based on incomplete voter information or missing photo ID would have 15 days to cure their votes.
-However, the appeals court also ordered the 266 alleged "never resident" voters to be removed from the vote count, with no opportunity to cure their votes.